Coffee Maker Buying Guide (2026): How to Choose the Right Machine for Your Needs

 • Choosing based on price alone

-• Ignoring cleaning effort
+• Ignoring the cleaning effort

 • Picking the wrong size